Council won't speculate over Flint cladding following Grenfell disaster

-Flintshire Council will not be drawn on speculation surrounding cladding used on its tower blocks.
+Flintshire Council has distanced itself from speculation surrounding cladding used at Grenfell Tower.

-Chief executive Colin Everett and Clare Budden, chief officer, community and regeneration, have released a statement saying it would “not be appropriate” for the authority to speculate on the exact specification of systems used in the major refurbishment of its three tower blocks in Flint.
+Chief executive Colin Everett and Clare Budden, chief officer, community and regeneration, have released a statement saying it would “not be appropriate” for the authority to speculate on the exact specification of systems used on tower blocks in Kensington, north London.

-The joint statement comes after the council has received “a number of requests” to establish if the cladding system used on Grenfell Tower in London is the same as the system in place at three high rise sites in Castle Heights, Bolingbroke Heights and Richard Heights.
+The joint statement comes after the council has received “a number of requests” to establish if the cladding system used on the site in London is the same as the system in place at three high rise sites in Castle Heights, Bolingbroke Heights and Richard Heights.

 Flames tore up the 24-storey Grenfell Tower in north Kensington last week, leaving people trapped on upper floors, some holding babies from windows and others jumping from their flats.